-Academic standing is assessed at the end of Fall/Winter terms based on at least \$\pm\$6 credits.
-Students are expected to maintain a minimum grade point average of 6.0 or more on a nine-point grading system.
-In cases where the grade point average falls between 5.5 and 6.0, the Faculty of Business may recommend marginal standing for the student as an academic warning.
-Students who are assigned marginal standing twice or whose grade point average falls below 5.5 may be required to withdraw from the program.
+Academic standing is assessed at the end of Fall/Winter terms based on at least ± 6 credits.
+Students are expected to maintain a minimum grade point average of 2.7 or more on the four-point letter grading system used at the University of Alberta.
+In cases where the grade point average falls between 2.3 and 2.7, the Faculty of Business may recommend marginal standing for the student as an academic warning.
+Students who are assigned marginal standing twice or whose grade point average falls below 2.3 may be required to withdraw from the program.

-To qualify for graduation, a student must satisfy all program requirements as specified by §56.1 and demonstrate satisfactory academic performance by achieving a grade point average of 6.0 or more on all courses in the diploma program.
+To qualify for graduation, a student must satisfy all program requirements as specified by §56.1 and demonstrate satisfactory academic performance by achieving a grade point average of 2.7 or more on all courses in the diploma program.